Pseudoreality/Roblox-Identities/README.md

 Only anything that explicitly has access to RobloxScriptSecurity can use `CoreGui.TakeScreenshot()` now, which is good since no random game can just up and take screenshots whenever they wish.
 Functions, Events, and Callbacks have a singular security tag, however Properties can have a Read and Write security, so do keep that in mind.

-Wrapping it up, you can view a script's identity by calling the `printidentity()` function, however for checking a script's permissions, you can either refer to what is listed further down or you can run the lua script provided in this repository.
+Wrapping it up, you can view a script's identity by calling the `printidentity()` function, however for checking a script's permissions, you can either refer to what is listed further down or you can run the lua script provided in this repository **(Hasn't happened yet, let me sleep first.)**.

 Anyway, I hope I can list these as accurately as possible.
 Please keep in mind that I obviously won't know everything since I am not a Roblox employee, just enough to where I found it best to move it to Github.

-Also I lost my mind immediately after starting this list, wondering why Roblox made half of these to behind with, do forgive me.
-If something isn't accurate, or there's something I could word much better.
-Please say so, free cookies if you do because I can't write for shit. :pray:
+## Disclaimers Before We Start
+* I will **not** be providing methods for unlocking Roblox Internal or changing identities around like I did for these tests since I'd rather not have the company kick my door down.
+* I can't write for shit, so if you find a typo, or something that isn't accurate, please assist me by telling me.
+I will give you free cookies for this. 🙏

 ## Security Tags